How to Choose Luxury Tour Operators in Italy: 8-Point Evaluation Framework for Travel Advisors

 - How do you support local communities in the destinations you operate in?

-- Can you give examples of your partnerships with family-owned businesses?
+- Give examples of your partnerships with family-owned businesses.

-- What is your approach to managing tourism’s impact in sensitive areas like Venice or Cinque Terre?
+- What’s your approach to managing tourism’s impact in sensitive areas like Venice?

 - Do you have a formal policy on sustainable or responsible tourism?